CMSC-129A-Projects/CtrlAltElite/README.md

 Note: Please ensure that you select the `Create a desktop shortcut` checkbox during the Windows installer installation process to create a shortcut on your desktop.

+## Uninstalling
+To uninstall in Windows, open the game's file location and run `unins000.exe`.
+There is no need to uninstall for portable installs.

 ---

 Don't mind the spaghetti code if you want to look at it